-Risk Management is a key enabler of any quality by design, whether of product, facility or equipment.
+Risk Management is a key enabler of any quality by design, whether of product, facility/equipment or study.
 We do living risk assessments to understand the scope of our ongoing risk.
 Inevitably we either want to implement that new or improved design or we want to mitigate the ongoing risks in our operation.
 So we turn to change management.
 And as part of that change management we do a risk assessment.
 Our change management then informs ongoing risk review.

 Risk Management Leads to Change Management

-Through your iterative design lifecycle there is a final design ready for introduction.
+Through the iterative design lifecycle there is a final design ready for introduction.
 Perhaps this is a totally new thing, perhaps it is a new set of equipment or processes, or just a modification.

 All along through the iterative design lifecycle risk management has been applied to establish measurable, testable, unambiguous and traceable performance requirements.
 Now your process engages with change management to introduce the change.